mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 You now have an empty Function App, initialized as a git repository.
 There's a `.gitignore` file tailor-made for Azure Functions development.

-The first this we should do is rename the `.csproj` to `.fsproj`.
+The first thing we should do is rename the `.csproj` to `.fsproj`.
 While you're in there, notice that we're using the new project file format, as well as `netstandard2.0`.

 Besides the Git repo and project file, there are actually quite a few goodies nestled in the `.vscode` folder.